rattrayalex/FluxBone_Example/backbone_and_flux_e.md

   }.bind(this)
 });

-// the Store is an instantiated Collection. aka a singleton.
+// the Store is an instantiated Collection; a singleton.
-// (if we were to only ever have one item,
-//  it would be an instantiated Model instead).
 TodoStore = new TodoCollection()

 module.exports = TodoStore